NBISweden/fungal-trans/README.md

 curl -fsSL https://pixi.sh/install.sh | bash
 ```

-3. Install base environment with pixi:
+3. Install and activate the environment with pixi:

 ```
 pixi shell
 ```

+The `pixi shell` command needs to be run first any time you want to run the
+workflow.

 ## Configuration